On a Bogomolov type vanishing theorem: Introduction

 for $p>0$, where $\mathcal I(h)$ is the multiplier ideal sheaf associated to the singular metric $h$.

 Note that in Watanabe's theorem, the line bundle is assumed to be big, and the manifold is assumed to be projective.

-In this paper, we prove the following Bogomolov type vanishing theorem for compact K\"ahler manifolds and pseudo-effective line bundles. \begin{theorem} Let $(X,\omega)$ be a compact K\"ahler manifold of complex dimension $n$ with a K{\"a}hler metric $\omega$.
+In this paper, we prove the following Bogomolov type vanishing theorem for compact K\"ahler manifolds and pseudoeffective line bundles. \begin{theorem} Let $X$ be a compact K\"ahler manifold of dimension $n$.
 Let $L \rightarrow X$ be a holomorphic line bundle equipped with a singular metric $h$ with